gracelang/language/spec.md

 ## Matching Blocks

 Blocks with a single parameter are called _matching blocks_.
-Matching blocks also conform to  type Pattern, and can be evaluted by requesting `match(_)` as well as `apply(_)`.
+Matching blocks also conform to  type Pattern, and can be evaluated by requesting `match(_)` as well as `apply(_)`.
 When `apply(_)` would raise a type error because the block's argument would not conform to its parameter type, `match(_)` returns false; when `apply(_)` would return